istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25/change-notes/index.md

 Note: prior to Istio 1.24, the `istio-cni-node` ran as `privileged`.
 Istio 1.24 removed this, but removed some required privileges which are now added back.
 Relatively to Istio 1.23, `istio-cni-node` still has fewer privileges than it does with this change.

-- **Added** unconfined AppArmor annotation to the istio-cni-node DaemonSet to avoid conflicts with AppArmor profiles which block certain privileged pod capabilities.
-Previously, AppArmor (when enabled) was bypassed for the istio-cni-node DaemonSet since privileged was set to true in the SecurityContext.
-This change ensures that the AppArmor profile is set to unconfined for the istio-cni-node DaemonSet.
+- **Added** unconfined AppArmor annotation to the `istio-cni-node` DaemonSet to avoid conflicts with AppArmor profiles which block certain privileged pod capabilities.
+Previously, AppArmor (when enabled) was bypassed for the istio-cni-node DaemonSet since privileged was set to true in the `SecurityContext`.
+This change ensures that the AppArmor profile is set to unconfined for the `istio-cni-node` DaemonSet.

 - **Fixed** an issue where Ambient `PeerAuthentication` policies were overly strict.
   ([Issue #53884](https://github.com/istio/istio/issues/53884))